a-reda/clinic-hyp/Documents/Design/design-document.md

             - Find other services offered by the clinic
             - Discover new locations

 **Actions** : In the homepage of the website, the users sees a "Locations" button on the menu bar.
 After clicking, a map and list of all locations are displayed.
-The user can go and browse the services offered by each locations.
-Claire discovers that a location is very close to her mother and they are offering "Therapeutic nutrition".
+The user can go and browse the services offered by each locations via clicking "read more".
+Claire discovers that a location is very close to her mother and they are offering "CT Scanning".
 She recommend it to her mother as she thinks it can be beneficial to her.

 \pagebreak